RSS Feed Widget for Website. No-code - Poper

 The complete guide to embedding RSS feeds on your website

 RSS is the quiet workhorse of the open web.
 Born in 1999 out of work by Dave Winer at UserLand and the parallel RSS-DEV efforts at Netscape, the format has outlived three major search engines, two browser wars, the rise and fall of Google Reader, and the entire algorithmic-feed era of social media.
 In 2026, RSS is still the default syndication mechanism for podcasts, the backbone of newsletter aggregators, the integration layer between every major CMS and every notification service, and the only reliable way for one website to mirror content from another without scraping.
 An RSS feed widget on your own site lets you tap into that ecosystem with a single line of script.
-Paste any feed URL, pick a layout, and your page gains a live content block that refreshes on its own.
-This guide covers what a universal RSS widget actually unlocks in 2026: the history of the format, why it survived after Google Reader shut down, the difference between RSS 2.0 and Atom, the post-algorithm resurgence in podcasting and developer tooling, and what to look for when choosing a feed widget for your site.
+Paste any feed URL, pick a layout, and your page gains a live content block that stays fresh on its own.
+This guide covers what an RSS widget actually unlocks in 2026: the history of the format, why it survived after Google Reader shut down, the post-algorithm resurgence in podcasting and developer tooling, and what to look for when choosing a feed widget for your site.

 01